-- Immediately payable variable remuneration (bonus): The bonus is that part of the variable remuneration settled annually in cash as compensation for the contribution made to earnings in the previous business year.
+Immediately payable variable remuneration (bonus): The bonus is that part of the variable remuneration paid annually in cash as compensation for the contribution made to earnings in the preceding business year.
 Should the bonus be particularly high in relation to overall remuneration, a part of the payment thereof can be withheld.
-Where it appears sensible and appropriate, settlement of such withheld portion can also be effected in the form of deferred remuneration instruments or in the form of equity shares which may not be disposed of during a limited period.
+Where it appears sensible and appropriate, such withheld portion can also be settled in the form of deferred remuneration instruments or in the form of equity shares which may not be disposed of during a limited period.

-- Deferred remuneration instruments: Using deferred compensation instruments, the long-term alignment of the interests of shareholders and employees is to be achieved by a participation of the employees in the growth in the value of the Group.
-VP Bank deploys, in principle, equity-share and index-based schemes which are exposed to the risk.
-Entitlement to deferred remuneration instruments is dependent on the function exercised and the individual.
+Deferred remuneration instruments: Using deferred compensation instruments, the long-term alignment of the interests of shareholders and employees is to be achieved by a participation of the employees in the growth in the value of the Group.
+As deferred remuneration instruments, VP Bank deploys, in principle, equity-share and index-based schemes which are exposed to market risk.
+Entitlement to deferred remuneration instruments is dependent on the func- tion exercised and the individual.
 It is confirmed by a certificate of allocation.
-Through the deployment of deferred remuneration instruments, VP Bank Group complies with the legal regulations concerning payment schemes of identified employees i.e. a minimum of 40 per cent of the variable remuneration is granted in the form of deferred remuneration instruments which are linked to a possible malus and/or claw-back rule and accordingly can be forfeited.
+Through the deployment of deferred remuneration instruments, VP Bank Group complies with the legal regulations concerning pay- ment schemes for risk takers i.e. a minimum of 40 per cent of the variable remuneration is granted in the form of deferred remuneration instruments which are linked to a possible malus and/or claw-back rule and accordingly can be forfeited.
 The regulations on deferred remuneration instruments are set out in separate plan rules.

-- Malus and claw-back rules: VP Bank may, under certain conditions, withhold, reduce or cancel variable remuneration components awarded to an employee (malus) or reclaim amounts which have already been paid (claw-back).
-This applies particularly in the case of the subsequently ascertained fault of the employee or in the case of excessively high risks being entered into in order to increase revenues.
+Malus and claw-back rules: VP Bank, under certain conditions, may withhold, reduce or cancel variable remuneration components awarded to an employee (malus) or reclaim amounts which have already been paid (claw-back).
+This applies particularly in the case of the subsequently discovered fault of the employee or in the case of disproportionately high risks being entered into to increase revenues.
 On leaving VP Bank, entitlements to deferred, not yet disbursed variable salary components are forfeited as a rule.

-Each year, equity shares are offered to the employees of VP Bank on preferential terms.
-The number thereof depends on the level of the fixed salary as of the measurement date, 1 May.
+Each year, registered shares A are offered to the employ- ees of VP Bank on preferential terms.
+The number thereof depends in equal shares on the level of the fixed salary and the period of employment as of the measurement date, 1 May.
 The shares may not be disposed of during a sales restriction period of three years.

-Content and method of determining compensation and share-ownership programmes
+Content and method of setting compensation and equity-participation programmes

-The Compensation Policy Rules as well as the Risk Policy Framework Rules of VP Bank stipulate that the Bank’s compensation systems and human resources management are to be designed in a manner that minimises the potential for personal conflicts of interest and behavioural risks.
+The Compensation-Policy Rules as well as the Risk-Policy Rules of VP Bank stipulate that the Bank’s compensation systems and human resources management are to be designed in a manner that minimises personal conflicts of interest and behavioural risks.

-The Nomination & Compensation Committee (see chapter on Corporate Governance under Point 3.5.2) makes proposals to the Board of Directors on the principles underlying compensation as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
-The Board of Directors approves these principles and determines the amount of total compensation payable to itself and the members of the Executive Board in keeping with the applicable rules.
+The Nomination & Compensation Committee (see chapter on Corporate Governance under Point 3.5.2, ➔ page 74) makes proposals to the Board of Directors on the principles underlying remuneration as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
+The Board of Directors approves these principles and determines the amount of total compensation payable to itself and the members of the Executive Board in keeping with the rules.

 Board of Directors

-The Board of Directors receives compensation for the duties and responsibilities conferred on them by law and pursuant to Art.
+The Board of Directors receives remuneration as compensation for the duties and responsibilities conferred on them by law and pursuant to Art.
 20 of the Articles of Incorporation.
-This is determined annually by the full Board of Directors at the proposal of the Nomination & Compensation Committee.
-Compensation to the members of the Board of Directors is paid on a graduated basis according to their functions in the Board of Directors and its committees or in other bodies (e.g. the pension fund).
-Three-quarters of this compensation is paid in cash, and one-quarter in the form of freely disposable VP Bank registered shares A, the number of which is determined by the current market price at the time of receipt.
+This is laid down annually by the Board of Directors in plenary session acting on the proposal of the Nomination & Compensation Committee.
+Compensation to the members of the Board of Directors is paid on a graduated basis according to their function in the Board of Directors and its committees or in other bodies (e.g. the pension fund).
+Three-quarters of this compensation is paid in cash and one-quarter settled in the form of freely disposable VP Bank registered shares A, the number of which is determined by the current market price at the time of receipt.

-At VP Bank, there are no agreements pertaining to severance compensation for members of the Board of Directors.
+At VP Bank, there are no agreements pertaining to severance pay for members of the Board of Directors.

-- A Performance Share Plan (PSP), a long-term variable management participation (in the form of registered shares A of VP Bank Ltd).
-The basis thereof is the risk-adjusted profit (operating annual result adjusted for non-recurring items, less capital costs), weighted over three years as well as the long-term commitment of management to a variable compensation component in the form of equity shares.
-At the end of the plan period and depending upon performance, 0–200 per cent of the allocated vested benefits are transferred in the form of shares.
-This vesting multiple results from the weighting of an average return on equity (RoE) and the average cost-income ratio (CIR).
-Until the time of transfer of ownership, the Board of Directors reserves the right to reduce or suspend the allocated vested benefits in the case of defined occurrences or in extraordinary situations.
-The share of the PSP makes up half of the total variable performance-related remuneration.
+- A Performance Share Plan (PSP) which is a long-term variable management participation in the form of registered shares A of VP Bank Ltd. The bases thereof are the risk-adjusted profit (operating annual result adjusted for non-recurring items, less capital costs), weighted over three years as well as the long-term commitment of management to a variable compensation component in the form of equity shares.
+At the end of the plan period and depending upon performance, 50-150 per cent of the allocated vested benefits are transferred in the form of equity shares.
+This vesting multiple is determined from the weighting of an average Group net income and the average net inflow of new client assets over a three-year period.
+Until the time of transfer of ownership, the Board of Directors reserves the right to reduce or suspend the allocated vested benefits in the case of defined occurrences and in extraordinary situations.
+The share of the PSP makes up approximately 60 per cent of the total variable performance-related remuneration.

-VP Bank has concluded no agreements on severance compensation with members of the Executive Board.
+VP Bank has concluded no agreements on severance pay with members of the Executive Board.